Apostolique/Agar.io-bot/README.md

 * Press 'ESC' for the option menu.

 #Bot creation!

 **It's really easy!**

+Just copy the code snippet found in the wiki:
-[Bot creation using the Launcher](https://github.com/Apostolique/Agar.io-bot/wiki/Bot-creation-using-the-Launcher) If you start working on a bot, make sure to start an issue and tell me about it so that I can add it to the bot list:
+[Bot creation using the Launcher](https://github.com/Apostolique/Agar.io-bot/wiki/Bot-creation-using-the-Launcher)

+If you start working on a bot, make sure to start an issue and tell me about it so that I can add it to the bot list on [Alternate Bots](https://github.com/Apostolique/Agar.io-bot/wiki/Alternate-Bots)
-[Alternate Bots](https://github.com/Apostolique/Agar.io-bot/wiki/Alternate-Bots)